-3. The Concurrent Holding of Positions (1) Concurrent Engagement in the Operation of a Business on an Employee's Own Account According to Article 103 of the National Public Service Act and Rule 14-8 (Concurrent Positions as Executives in Profit-making Enterprises, etc.) employees may operate a profit-making enterprise on their own account with the approval of the head of a government agency.
-The total number of approvals reported to the NPA by each ministry was 266 in 2017.
-Major contents ^{2.} The figures in parentheses are for 2016.

-pertaining to that include the leasing of condominiums, apartments, parking lots and land, and the sale of solar electricity.
-(2) Reports on Participating in the Management of Profit-making Enterprises through the Holding of Stocks According to Article 103 of the National Public Service Act and Rule 14-21 (Reports by Employees in a Position to be able to Participate in the Management of Profit-making Enterprises through the Holding of Stocks), employees are to report to the NPA through the head of a government agency if they are able to manage profitmaking enterprises through the holding of stocks.
-If the NPA considers that this is not appropriate in light of performing public duties, it shall notify the employees to that effect.
-In 2017, no employee made such a report.
+3. The Concurrent Holding of Positions (1) Concurrent Engagement in the Operation of Business on an Employee's Own Account According to Article 103 of the National Public Service Act and Rule 14-8 (Concurrent Positions as Executives, etc. in Profit-making Enterprises), employees may operate a profit-making enterprise on their own account with the approval of the head of a government agency.
+The total number of approvals reported to the NPA by each ministry was 262 in 2018.
+Major contents pertaining to that include the leasing of condominiums / apartments, parking lots / land, and the sale of solar electricity.
+(2) Reports on Participating in the Management of Profit-making Enterprises through the Holding of Stocks According to Article 103 of the National Public Service Act and Rule 14-21 (Reports, etc. by Employees in a Position to be able to Participate in the Management of Profit-making Enterprises through the Holding of Stocks), employees are to report to the NPA through the head of a government agency if they are able to manage profitmaking enterprises through the holding of stocks.
+If the NPA considers that this is not appropriate in light of performing public duties, it is to notify the employees to that effect.
+In 2018, no employee made such a report.
 Chapter 6.
-Employee Organization Article 108-2 of the National Public Service Act allows national public employees in regular service (excluding employees of agencies engaged in administrative execution), other than employees working in police departments, the Japan Coast Guard and penal institutions, to form an employee organization for the purpose of maintaining and improving their working conditions.
+Employee Organization Article 108-2 of the National Public Service Act allows national public employees in regular service (excluding employees of agencies engaged in administrative execution), other than employees working in police departments, the Japan Coast Guard and penal facilities (referred to as "police officials, etc." in Section 1 of Chapter 6), to form an employee organization for the purpose of maintaining and improving their working conditions.
 Section 1.
 Range of Managerial Personnel Article 108-2 of the National Public Service Act defines officials making important administrative decisions, holding managerial or supervisory positions and officials whose duty should be performed from the standpoint of proper authorities in their relationship with employee organizations as "managerial personnel, etc." This article prohibits "managerial personnel, etc." from forming an employee organization with other employees.
 The range of managerial personnel, etc. is specifically defined in the appendix of Rule 17-0 (Range of Managerial Personnel, etc.) according to the classification of organizations.
 When there is any revision or abolition of administrative organizations or positions, the NPA revises the appendix to this rule accordingly.
-The NPA made three amendments in FY2017.
-The total number of managerial personnel, etc. stood at 38,059, or 16.2% of all 234,237 personnel (the ceiling of the number of officials (excluding police officials, etc.)) at the end of FY2017.
-Section 2.
-Registration of Employee Organizations A registration system was established to allow the NPA to certify an employee organization as a democratic and voluntary organization that satisfies the requirements specified in the National Public Service Act, for the purpose of promoting better relationships between proper authorities and employee organizations in negotiations and establishing stable labor-management relationships.
-A total of 13 organizations were newly registered and 79 organizations were deregistered in FY2017, based on the provisions of Article 108-3 of the said Act and Rule 17-1 (Registration of Employee Organizations).
-As a
+The NPA made four amendments in FY2018.
+The total number of managerial personnel, etc. stood at 38,086, or 16.2% of all 234,702 personnel (the ceiling of the number of officials (excluding police officials, etc.)) at the end of FY2018.